COPS-CSOC-2022/csoc-task-2-web/README.md

 - Instead of just jumping onto the tasks, try to fiddle around and understand the flow of the code.
 Then, for any task, try to break it into further easier subtasks.

+- No subtask is too difficult for you.
+If you get stuck, try to struggle your way through by seeking assistance from any internet resource.
+APIs are key to development, and this struggle will definitely boost your confidence and skills.

 ## Judging
 Judging would be done on the basis of your implementation and authenticity.